gretacodes/Globe-Trotter/README.md

 2. Open the file location
 3. Go to directory
 4. npm install
-5.npm run start and the window will open automatically
+5. npm run start and the window will open automatically

 Test Results: Output Data